karlot/sshclick/README.md

 $ sshc --help
 Usage: sshc [OPTIONS] COMMAND [ARGS]...

-  SSHClick - SSH Config manager. version 0.5.0
+  SSHClick - SSH Config manager. version 0.6.0

-  NOTE: As this is early alpha, backup your SSH config files before this software, as you might accidentally lose some configuration
+  NOTE: As this will change your SSH config files, make backups before using this software, as you might accidentally lose some configuration.

 Options:
   --sshconfig TEXT  Config file (default: ~/.ssh/config)